-- Reticulated or bottled gas is installed and maintained with AS/NZ 1596:2014 and the requirements of relevant authorities, and metal piping is use. - Polymer-sheathed flexible gas supply lines are not used. - Above-ground gas service pipes are metal, including up to any outlets.
+- Reticulated or bottled gas is installed and maintained with AS/NZ 1596:2014 and the requirements of relevant authorities, and metal piping is used. - All fixed gas cylinders are kept clear of all flammable materials to a distance of 10m and shielded on the hazard side. - Connections to and from gas cylinders are metal. - Polymer-sheathed flexible gas supply lines are not used. - Above-ground gas service pipes are metal, including up to any outlets.